tomordonez/learning/courses/azure/PL-300-powerbi-data-analyst/docs/setup-powerbi-in-azure-vm.md

 However, when creating a VM below, there aren't `A` instances.
 The lowest letter is `B`.

-## Create a Virtual Machine
+## Create a Virtual Machine in Azure

+Go to your Azure dashboard.
+(Or open a free Azure account)

-In the search type `virtual machine` and select the service.
+In the search, type `virtual machine` and select the service.

-On the drop down click `Create` and then `Azure virtual machine`
+On the drop down, click `Create` and then `Azure virtual machine`

 **Project details**